 Lifestyle Changes Can Help Kids Avoid Type 2 Diabetes

 Type 2 diabetes, once diagnosed much more frequently in overweight adults, now affects kids who have poor eating habits and get little exercise.

 Ban habits that lead to overeating.
 Make kids use a plate and eat at the table.

 Make sure kids exercise.
 They need an hour a day, all or most days.
-Sports teams are one option, but outdoor play, such as running around and bike riding, are other options.
+Sports teams are 1 option, but outdoor play like running around and bike riding are other options.

 Control portions.
 Don't let kids overeat.
 Switch to smaller plates to encourage smaller portions.

 Don't buy junk food.
-Offer low-calorie snacks such as carrots, celery, Italian ices, low-fat cheese, or fresh fruit.
+Offer low-calorie snacks like carrots, celery, Italian ices, low-fat cheese, or fresh fruit.

 Limit or get rid of soda and other sweetened beverages.
-These have a lot of calories with minimal nutritional value.
+These have a lot of calories with little nutritional value.

-Cut back television time and other sedentary "screen time," such as video games and computers.
+Cut back television time and other inactive "screen time" like video games and computers.
 Two hours a day or less is all that's recommended.

 If you have questions about your child's nutritional needs, be certain to check with your pediatrician.